- What Are Benzodiazepines?

 - insomnia or trouble sleeping.

 Benzodiazepines differ in how quickly they start working, how long they continue to work, and for what they are most commonly prescribed.

 - Diazepam (Valium) and clorazepate (Tranxene) have fast onsets of action and usually start working within 30 to 60 minutes.

 - Oxazepam (Serax) has a slow onset, and lorazepam (Ativan), alprazolam (Xanax), and clonazepam (Klonopin) have intermediate onsets of action.

-- Clorazepate (Tranxene), midazolam (Versed), and triazolam (Halcion) are short-acting agents with durations of action of 3 to 8 hours.
+- Clorazepate (Tranxene), midazolam (Versed), and triazolam (Halcion) are short-acting agents with a duration of action of 3 to 8 hours.

-- Alprazolam (Xanax), lorazepam (Ativan), estazolam (Prosom), and temazepam (Restoril) are intermediate-acting agents with durations of action of 11 to 20 hours.
+- Alprazolam (Xanax), lorazepam (Ativan), estazolam (ProSom), and temazepam (Restoril) are intermediate-acting agents with a duration of action of 11 to 20 hours.

 Although most benzodiazepines are used interchangeably, some are most commonly used for certain conditions.

-- Alprazolam (Xanax), chlordiazepoxide (Librium), chlorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), and midazolam are used for anxiety disorders.
+- Alprazolam (Xanax), chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), and midazolam are used for anxiety disorders.

 - Clonazepam (Klonopin), clorazepate (Tranxene), lorazepam (Ativan), clobazam (Onfi), and diazepam (Valium) are used for seizure disorders.